 At the same time, businesses usually run more than one ad, which makes it tricky to calculate total ad spend based on CPM alone.

-Databox surveyed 45 respondents and found most companies (52.63%) typically spend under $5,000 on Instagram every month, regardless of their industry.
-Respondents that claimed to spend more than $50,000 on Instagram (10.53%) were all tech companies and agencies who probably have combined budgets from different clients.
+Databox found that 52.63% typically spend under $5,000 on Instagram every month, regardless of their industry.
+Respondents who claimed to spend more than $50,000 on Instagram (10.53%) were all tech companies and agencies who probably have combined budgets from different clients.

 The main reason behind this is visual media is a far more useful platform for engaging target audiences than other traditional online social media marketing channels.
 Let's take a closer look at why Instagram advertising makes sense for businesses.